 In the heart of Kingston, Jamaica, not the tourist spot, but the blood and grit and soul of inner city Kingston where poverty and affluence co-exist in a type of harmonious controversy that changes by the hour, lives DownSound Records (“DSR”).
 Led by entrepreneur Josef Bogdanovich, DSR has come up like a rose through the broken concrete to become one of the most successful Jamaican entertainment companies for developing new talent to emerge over the last couple decades.

-In a partnership with American production company Perfect Day Productions, LLC, DSR is now ready to export its own brand of Jamaican musical authenticity for world consumption.
+After years in the game DSR is now ready to export its own brand of Jamaican musical authenticity for world consumption.
 DSR is a media savvy entertainment company that understands the importance of full integration of social media, digital content distribution, terrestrial marketing, long tail plays and brand building.

 Kingston Signals is a subsidiary of Downsound Records based in Kingston, Jamaica.
 We’re a production company specialising in Jamaica-related content and brands.